 She enjoys turning a client's vision into art that communicates the organization's message and mission.
 She especially likes working on children's books, and her favorite long-term client is the Indiana Civil Liberties Union.

 Pam founded her own design firm, Fraizer Designs, in 2004.
-She received a Fine Arts degree from Ball State University in 1985 and for the past 20 years has worked with local and national non-profits.
+She received a fine arts degree from Ball State University and for the past 20 years has worked with local and national non-profits.

 Home | About us | Support the show | Contact us | Archives | Listen

 © 2008-2015 Hoosier History Live!
 All rights reserved.